openPMD/openPMD-standard/EXT_BeamPhysics.md

     - Type: Optional *(float)*
     - Description: The total momentum of the particles relative to the `referenceTotalMomentum` attribute.

+- `weighting/`
+    - Type: Optional *(float)*
+    - Description: If macro-particles are being simulated, the `weighting` is the the total charge or total number of the collection of particles that a macro-particle represents.

 Non Per-Particle Records of the `Particle Root Group`
 ---------------------